Treevyy/README-File-Generator/README.md

   ![License](https://img.shields.io/badge/License-MIT-blue.svg)

   ## Description
-  To quickly create a professional  README file on the fly so I can focus more time on projects.
+  To create a professional README generator so you can focus more on your projects.

   ## Table of Contents
   - [Installation](#installation)